Huy-Ngo/acanban/docs/source/meth/database/project.rst

 as well as the links to participants.

 ``name`` : ``string``
-   The name of the project
+   The name of the project.

 ``description`` : ``string``
    The summary of a project, which gives outsiders a brief idea of